 Other changes such as Latency settings can be made by the Dante Controller through the Device View menus.
-Some changes may require remote rebooting of
+Some changes may require remote rebooting of the Brooklyn II card to take effect, temporarily interrupting audio and publishing the new information to the network.

-Only 44.1 kHz and 48 kHz audio sample rates are currently supported by the iAM-SUM.
-The Brooklyn II card would accept a Dante Controller command to operate at other rates, without giving an indication it will not be implemented.
+Only 44.1 kHz and 48 kHz audio sample rates are currently supported by the iAM1-MIX8-G. The Brooklyn II card would accept a Dante Controller command to operate at other rates, without giving an indication it will not be implemented.